Plum Blossoms II

 Sugawara no Michizané (845 – 903)

-Lately, I have re-reading an old book about the life of Sugawara no Michizane, a fascinating figure in early Japanese history, and probably will post some interesting historical bits here in the coming days.
+Lately, I have re-reading an old book about the life of Sugawara no Michizane.
+He is a fascinating figure in early Japanese history, and probably will post some interesting historical bits here in the coming days.

 Until then I hope, dear readers, that you are all safe and well, and have a chance to enjoy the mild weather too. 😄